Industry Standard

 Jewelry Districts and Traditional Gold Markets

-One of the best-known places to buy gold is the Binondo area of Manila, especially Ongpin Street, known for generations as a center for jewelry shops and gold trading.
-Buyers often visit for wide selection and competitive pricing.
+One of the best-known places to buy gold is the Binondo area of Manila, especially Ongpin Street, long recognized as a center for jewelry shops and gold trading.

 Common products include: